orbit-online/task-runner/README.md

 The project path can be configured via `PROJECT_PATH` or `ORB_PROJECT_PATH` variables. `ORB_PROJECT_PATH` takes precedence over `PROJECT_PATH`.
-However if no project path is configured, `orb` will try make a guess where your project root is located.
+However if no project path is configured, `orb` will try guess where your project root is located.

 | Environment variable   | Default value                                                                                                                         | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 | :--------------------- | :------------------------------------------------------------------------------------------------------------------------------------ | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |